Exploration and Production

 Major Development at Chuandongbei

-The first natural gas processing plant—designed for a maximum total production of 258 million cubic feet per day—is expected to be mechanically complete at the end of 2013.
-In 2012, site preparation began on the second plant, which is designed for a maximum total daily natural gas production of 558 million cubic feet.
+The first natural gas processing plant is expected to have a maximum total production of 258 million cubic feet per day.
+In 2012, site preparation began on the second plant.

 We plan on starting an exploration well at Chuandongbei in the third quarter of 2013.